browserengineering/book/book/rendering-architecture.md

  The compositor thread (the one with tkinter in it) will be in charge of:

+* Scheduling a rendering pipeline frame every 16ms

+* Drawing to the screen after the rendering pipeline is done, and initiating
+* load of a web page

 * Listening to mouse and keyboard events

-* Scheduling a rendering pipeline frame every 16ms

-* Drawing to the screen after the rendering pipeline is done

 To do this we'll have to expand greatly on the implementation of an event loop, because now we'lll need to manage this event loop ourselves rather than using